observerkei/aimi/README.md

 2. go-cqhttp bin download on https://github.com/Mrs4s/go-cqhttp/releases
 3. go-cqhttp link/put on ./run/
 4. An OpenAI account for your own use.

+If you want to use text-to-image, you'll need to add these

+1. pandoc
+2. wkhtmltopdf

 # running